yuval-herman/braude-top/plan.md

 # WIP

-- update storybook and tests
-- rewrite PaginatedList
-- replace logic for user downloading the entire db
+- replace user workflow
+  - search course and select it
+  - go to selected courses list and select sessions

 # Planned

+- update tests
 - improve analytics (add an Analytics component? use:action?)
 - save schedule for every semester on its own